Hurghada Excursions to Dendera

 After this small chamber, there is the sanctuary of the goddess herself.
 It is embellished by a splendid, temple-like facade topped by a cavetto with a uraeus frieze.
 Inside the sanctuary was an expensively decorated wooden Naos that held Hathor’s gilded, two-meter-high seated cult image.
 The naos stood in a niche of the rear wall, and it is unknown how the niche, three meters above the pavement, could be reached.
 To either side of this inner sanctuary, the king is depicted offering a copper mirror, one of Hathor’s sacred emblems, to the goddess.

-The central sanctuary on its sides and rear are eleven chapels dedicated to the other deities associated with Hathor’s chief attributes, the sacred sistrum and the menat necklace.
+The central sanctuary on its sides and rear has eleven chapels dedicated to the other deities associated with Hathor’s chief attributes, the sacred sistrum, and the menat necklace.

-Within the temple, the most distinctive parts are the fourteen crypts, of which eleven were decorated.
+The most distinctive parts of the temple are the fourteen crypts, of which eleven were decorated.
 They far surpass those of other temples.
 The inclusion of secretly accessed tombs in temples can be traced back to the 18th Dynasty.
 By the Late Period, crypts were included in the architectural design of most temples.

 These are suites of rooms on three and sometimes even four stories, set in the thickness of the outside wall and beneath the chambers’ floors in the temple’s rear part.
 The elongated, narrow rooms and passages are arranged one above the other, with the lowermost laid deep within the temple foundations.
 Access was gained through trapdoors in the pavement and behind hidden sliding wall blocks.
 Unlike other crypts, those at Dendera are decorated in relief.
 The decorations in these chambers conform to the temple’s axis.
 The most critical reliefs, among which sistra are prominent, were on the axis.
 These rooms were decorated before the roof blocks were set.

-Their primary use of these crypts was for keeping cult equipment, archives and magical emblems for the temple’s protection, though the most critical object held in the tombs was a statue of the Ba of Hathor.
+Their primary use of these crypts was to keep cult equipment, archives, and magical emblems for the temple’s protection, though the most critical object held in the tombs was a statue of the Ba of Hathor.

 The huge roofing slabs must have once been covered with thinner paving stones.
 Also within the wall thickness are the staircases, which lead up to and return from the roof, which, because of the unequal ceiling heights of the rooms below, was built into terraces.
 Their surface was slightly inclined and had channels to guide rainwater from the roof.

 On the roof in the southwest corner is a kiosk, where the ritual of the goddess’s union with the sun disk was performed.
 It has four Hathor columns on each side.
 Sockets in its architraves suggest a barrel-shaped timber roof with a double hull and segmented pediment, though, for its purpose, it must have had roof windows to let in the sun’s rays.
-On the chapel’s floor, one may also note the light well for the Horus chapel below, on the main floor.
+On the main floor of the chapel, one may also note the light well for the Horus chapel below.

 The ba of Hathor would have been taken from its hiding place to the temple’s roof for the significant New Year’s festival celebrated.
 It would have spent the night before beholding the rising sun in a symbolic union with the solar disc.